StackVista/stackstate-docs/configure/topology/topology-filtering-limits.md

 {% tabs %}
 {% tab title="Kubernetes" %}
-To set a custom filtering limit, add the following to the `values.yaml` file used to deploy StackState:
+To set a custom filtering limit, add the following to the `values.yaml` file used to deploy Rancher Observability:
 {% code lineNumbers="true" %}
 ```yaml
 stackstate: